-nee Pro ercise Science Transfer Path eds placement into college level fo ggram Sequence: The sequence is vill take longer for part-time stude or READ, WRITE (ENGC) and MATH designed for full-time students.
+Exercise Science Transfer Pathway (AS) needs placement into college level for READ, WRITE (ENGC) and MATH Program Sequence: The sequence is designed for full-time students.
+It will take longer for part-time students to complete this program.

 Fall Semester Spring Semester

-1st year ENGC 1101 BIOL 2041
+1 st year ENGC 1101 4cr EXSC 2300 3cr EXSC 2305 3cr EXSC 1129 2cr CHEM 1050 3cr TOTAL 15cr BIOL 2041 4cr EXSC 1200 1cr EXSC 2310 3cr EXSC 2330 2cr EXSC 23315 3cr HLTH 1107 3cr TOTAL 16cr

 Fall Semester Spring Semester

 2nd year BIOL 2042 BIOL 1501

-Exercise Specialist Certificate
+Exercise Specialist Certificate12 Credits

 The Exercise Specialist Certificate includes Exercise Science courses that provide comprehensive curriculum designed to prepare students to successfully participate in the American College of Sports Medicine (ACSM) Certified Personal Training Examination and enter the workforce as a personal trainer working with generally healthy populations.
-The Exercise Specialist Certificate is recognized as a "career laddering" opportunity for students to encourage degree completion while students gain additional credentials to professionally compete for careers within the fitness industry.
-Certificate completion includes current national certification of adult CPR and AED, as well as a passing grade of C or higher in the following four courses.
+The Exercise Specialist Certificate is recognized as a "career laddering" opportunity for our students to encourage further retention of degree completion while students gain additional credentials to professionally compete for careers within the fitness industry.
+Students must have a grade of "C" or higher in the following four courses to earn the certificate.